nwupkc/Divvy/Divvy.md

 ![](Divvy_files/figure-html/graph1-1.png)<!-- -->

 The graph shows strong seasonal pattern.
-I will create a variable called quarter so that our models can capture this pattern when predicting.
+I will create a variable called quarter to capture this pattern when predicting.

 ```r